Your privacy and experience are our priority

 7. Training and Certification

 Continuous training programs should be part of the QA strategy to ensure that all personnel are updated on best practices and regulatory requirements.
-For instance, holding regular workshops on Lean Construction principles, enhancing team understanding of waste reduction techniques that contribute to overall project quality.
+For instance, holding regular workshops on Six Sigma principles, enhancing team understanding of waste reduction techniques that contribute to overall project quality.

 8. Risk Assessment and Mitigation